chesty/maps-docker-compose/README.md

 - `nginx/default.conf` will likely need to be tweaked.

-After running `docker-compose up -d` depending on what pbf you've configured to import, it will download 400M or more, then process/import/setup.
+After running `docker-compose up -d` depending on what pbf you've configured to import, it will download a gigabyte or more, then process/import/setup.
 It might take many hours depending on how fast your internet and server is.
-After it finishes importing, `renderd-initdb`, `nominatim-initdb` and `renderd-updatedb` will exit 0.
-Once a day you can run `docker-compose run renderd-updatedb renderd-updatedb` to keep the tile server up to date.
+After it finishes importing, `renderd-initdb` and `nominatim-initdb` will exit 0.
+If the *-initdb containers error and exit > 0, they will retry 3 times then sleep for 3 hours, if they fail again, they will sleep for 4 hours, then 5 hours, etc. This is because of the large files they need to download and to stop them from hammering the servers hosting the large files.

 The osrm-backend container will detect if the binary gets updated with a `docker-compose pull` and regenerate the osrm files.